UofTActuarial/UofTActuarial.github.io/content/publication/verbelen-gong-antonio-badescu-lin-2015/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Fitting mixtures of erlangs to censored and truncated data using the EM algorithm
+title: Fitting mixtures of Erlangs to censored and truncated data using the EM algorithm
 subtitle: ''
 summary: ''
 authors: